mohit0270/portfolio/README.md

 # Tools
-Websites that cloned to learn web development and improve my skills
+Websites to clone, to learn web development and improve my skills

 ## Websites to make
 - Instagram downloader